 Captain Trevor Greene partners with SFU to walk again

-Greene demonstrated his progress on Sept.
-17 at the Surrey campus.
+Greene demonstrated his progress today (Sept.
+17) at SFU’s Surrey campus.

 He asked Greene to partner with him in a research project to explore how brain plasticity affects motor functions.
 Plasticity refers to the brain’s ability to reorganize its neural pathways and synapses in response to different behaviours, thoughts or emotions.

 The two have since met regularly for D’Arcy to collect functional magnetic resonance imaging (fMRI) scans of Greene’s brain, which D’Arcy uses to track how the brain rewires itself.

 In an article published in The Journal of Head Trauma Rehabilitation this month, D’Arcy and his research team challenge the current assumptions that after a traumatic brain injury, any further recovery ceases to happen over the long-term.
 His team discovered physical functions can be recovered through rehabilitation even six years after an injury.